endink/Mediapipe4u-plugin/README.md

 # Mediapipe4U

-MediaPipe4U is an UnrealEngine plugin that integrated Google Mediapipe technology for capturing human motion (inclue body, fingers, face) and puppeteering 3D avatar through webcam, videos, and images in realtime.
+MediaPipe4U is an UnrealEngine plugin that integrated Google Mediapipe technology for capturing human motion (include body, fingers, face) and puppeteering 3D avatar through webcam, videos, and images in realtime.

 [简体中文](./README_CN.md)